grafana/grafana/docs/sources/dashboards/manage-library-panels.md

 {{< figure src="/static/img/docs/library-panels/create-from-more-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the edit panel" >}}

-## Add a Grafana library panel to a dashboard
+## Add a library panel to a dashboard

 Add a Grafana library panel to a dashboard when you want to provide visualizations to other dashboard users.